kacperugorny1/Mars-Rover-Simulation/README.md

 # kpo-zad6-2

-To compile run this you need:
+To compile run this you need:\n gcc doxygen - for docs gnuplot
-gcc
-doxygen - for docs
-gnuplot